 After trying Phil’s Rule #1 system for 6 months and not seeing the results of my efforts, I am leaning towards saying “no.” However, by doing this system, I probably learned more about investing in individual stocks that I ever thought that I would.
 So, for that reason, I am not sorry one bit for taking on the activity.

 I therefore began to search around for evidence of anyone’s success through a Google search.
 I pretty much hit a dead end, and could not find anyone that really tried the system and found success.
-I did find another post on the Get Rich Slow blog at the link below.
-Take a look at it if you have some time.

 So, what exactly does Phil’s Rule 1 system involve and what made me intrigued enough to give it a try?